henrikx/p2top3/README.md

 * Automatic upload to HealthyDrones.com

 # Bugs
-* Specifying an incorrect file path crashes the program
+* Specifying an incorrect file throws exception.
-* Converting an already converted log will make the log unreadable by HealthyDrones.com
 * You tell me!